ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/migration/client-api/client-breaking-changes.markdown

 than a string will fail but the failure will remain unnoticed and an exception will not be thrown.
 {NOTE/}

 {PANEL/}

+{PANEL: Consistency in `null` handling}

+`IAsyncDocumentSession.LoadAsync` and `IAsyncLazySessionsOperations.LoadAsync` now
+do not throw an exception when they are passed `null`, becoming consistent with the behavior of the majority of RavenDB's methods.

+{CODE-BLOCK:csharp}
+// This will work without issues IAsyncDocumentSession.LoadAsync(null)
+{CODE-BLOCK/}

+{PANEL/}